Naman-Kaushik44/cryptonite_taskphase_Naman/Shell Variables/Shell Variables.md

 ```
 ## Reading Files

+We read the /challenge/read_me into the PWN variable in this challenge to avoid the redundant use of cat command that increases one step in the process, this allows us to directly read the file through the shell.
 ```bash
 hacker@variables~reading-files:~$ read PWN < /challenge/read_me
 You've set the PWN variable properly!
 As promised, here is the flag: